top of page

 I went outside and sat on the verandah part illuminated by the watchful eye of the street lamp.
 Come to think of it, that street lamp has been there since the cows went out.

 As I settle into my favourite spot on the verandah, I notice the blue house that once was on the other side of the road is no longer.
-The neighbour had passed on, so there would be no one to sit and chat and laugh with like in the good ole days.
+The neighbour had passed on, now there would be no one to sit and chat and laugh with like in the good ole days.
 He himself had lived in England and had retired and returned to the island.
 He loved talking about his time in England.
 It appeared tough for most parts, but he'd always put a funny spin on it.
 There would also be no one to call out to me for some homemade fish soup, fried ballahoo and whatever else he'd cook up.
 He always had food, especially seafood.
 He'd often have something ready for me to eat in the afternoon coming home from school.
 All I had to do was change into my home clothes, walk back across the road, and my dinner would be sorted.

 But while he had passed on, others remained.
 Like my other next-door neighbour and childhood friend whose garden fence I'd crisscrossed for many reasons, including seeing her brother.
 Or whose conversations we'd conduct via her back porch and me via our verandah.
-Discussions were still possible, except now, plants that once made the border were so tall, the view almost non-existent—the conversations now, mostly to her daughter who'd came across to visit my daughter.
+Discussions were still possible, except now, plants that once made the border were so tall, the view almost non-existent—the conversations now, mostly to her daughter who'd come across to visit my daughter.

 The older man, a house up from my friend, is still alive.
 Some twenty years later, he is now a hundred plus years old.
 Yet, he still remembers who I am and calls out to me with that familiar.

-Hello mi dupsie darlin!
+Hello mi dushi darlin!

 I can only respond with a big smile!
 His voice is as strong as ever.
 I asked him what his secret is?
 He points to the collection of Bailey's bottles lining the full length of his porch.
 Honestly, it's like the Baileys factory has moved to his residence.
 He tells me he still works his garden filled with pigeon peas, dasheen, white potatoes, spinach and whatever else is in it.

 In the house above his, lived my acapella friends.
 We could see each other from our back porches.
-They'd sing, and my sisters and I would bleat the tunes to artists like Boys II Men and TLC across the way.
+They'd sing and my sisters and I would bleat the tunes to artists like Boys II Men and TLC across the way.
 The choir our village missed out on.
 They don't live there anymore.
 As a matter of fact, they emigrated within a day of us.
 We would see each other every day, not just because we lived so close to each other but because we also went to the same school and church.
 And still had conversation to make on every occasion.

-The same church I was christened and had my confirmation, remains in tack.
-The volcano has not had its molten lava hands on that.
-My cousins cannot say the same.
-Their church in the south of the island, buried.
 Growing up, going to church on a Sunday was as religious as the service itself.
 It had to be done.
-Partying into three and four o'clock on a Sunday morning before church offered no exemption from attending the Sunday morning service.
-(Not that I was allowed out much).
+Partying into four and five o'clock on a Sunday morning before church offered no exemption from attending the Sunday morning service.
+(Not that officially, I was allowed out much).
 And don't think you can walk into that Sunday service late either.
 But back then, attending church was a social event.
-Another opportunity to meet up with my friends I saw at school on Friday and see the next day again.
-It was also in the church that I'd honed my public reading skills, learned to play the guitar pan, sharpen my Bible knowledge, and excelled at many things, including 'boys spotting'.
+Another opportunity to meet up with your friends you saw at school as recently as Friday and see the next day again, on Monday.
+It was also in the church that I'd honed my public reading and speaking skills, learned to play the guitar pan, sharpen my Bible knowledge, and excelled at many things, including 'boys spotting'.

 See, I wasn't always a good girl!

-My great grandmother, I could never have left the house without her giving me a once over - socks had to be straight, the seams in the skirt had to line up with the seams in the shirt, knots in ribbons had to be perfect.
+I could never have left the house without her giving me a once over - socks had to be straight, the seams in the skirt had to line up with the seams in the shirt, knots in ribbons had to be perfect.

 U must always look prensable when u leave the house.